tstelzer/welpe.vim/README.md

 ## KNOWN 'BUGS'

-1. 8 and 16 terminal colors might not work for now
+- 8 and 16 terminal colors might not work for now
-2. vim / fugitive diff unreadable

 ## TODO